 Contact one of these Family and Domestic Relations Lawyers for assistance.

 Click on the photo to access an attorney’s contact information.

 Q: What qualifies a lawyer to be a specialist?

-A: While the term “specialist” seems like a nice way to describe an “intense focus,” this has a very particular meaning within the legal field.
-Specialists meet particular training, evaluation, years of experience and time engaged in a particular practice area to obtain the specialist credentials from the Ohio State Bar Association.
+A: While the term “specialist” seems like a nice way to describe an intense focus on an area of law, this has a very particular meaning within the legal field.
+Specialists meet particular training, evaluation, years of experience, and time engaged in a particular practice area to obtain the specialist credentials from the Ohio State Bar Association.
 These credentials can be received in one of eleven practice areas, including:

 - Administrative Agency Law

 - Estate Planning, Trust and Probate Law

 - Family Relations Law